jd1618/jd1618.github.io/_pages/about.md

 * _Was a graduate teaching assistant across all year groups, including the final year modules in 'Numerical solution of ordinary differential equations' and 'classical dynamics'_

 Development:
-* _Developed strong programming skills in languages such as MATLAB and Fortran_
+* _Obtained strong programming skills in languages such as MATLAB and Fortran_

 ### _Certificate in Quantitative Finance (CQF), Fitch Learning, 2022-2023_:

 Acheievements:
-* _Completed with Distinction (final exam mark of 81%), with an overall average of 79%_
+* _Completed with Distinction (final exam mark of 81%) - overall average of 79%_

 Quantitative Finance:
 * _Mathematics: stochastic calculus, martingales, solution techniques to PDEs and numerical linear algebra_